manuelstofer/repo/Readme.md

 #### Callback objects

-Its also supported to return an object with the events you are interested in as keys.
+It's also supported to return an object with the events you are interested in as keys.

 ```Javascript
 client.get(10, function (notification, unsub) {